 Figure 1: Outline wiring diagram - 3-leg control.
+(Note: safety interlocks are not shown)

-Figure 2: Outline wiring diagram - 2-leg control
+Figure 2: Outline wiring diagram - 2-leg control (Note: safety interlocks are not shown)

 Note: If the load is the primary of a 3-phase transformer the system will appear more symmetrical if the 2 controlled legs are connected to the outer limbs of the transformer.